Billy Butlin: Funfair and amusement parks

 Over the next few years Butlin toured the country with the Hills Travelling Fair, leaving his mother to run the Olympia site.
 Soon he had his own travelling fair visiting country fairs such as Barnstaple.
 Butlin opened some permanently-sited stalls in 1925, in Barry Island, Wales.
 In 1927 he leased land from the Earl of Scarbrough in the seaside town of Skegness.
 Here he established an amusement park with hoopla stalls, a tower slide, a haunted house, and a scenic railway.
 In 1928, Butlin secured an exclusive licence to sell dodgem cars in Europe.
 The first dodgems in Britain were available in his park at Skegness.
 Other showmen bought dodgems from Butlin.
-His activities in Skegness continued to expand, and by 1930 included a zoo featuring lions, zebras and an African village.
+His activities in Skegness continued to expand, and by 1930 included a zoo featuring lions, zebras and an imitation African village.

 Butlin opened a similar fairground in 1932, in Bognor Regis, on the corner of the Esplanade, named the Recreation Shelter.
 In 1933 he opened a zoo nearby, which featured polar bears, kangaroos and monkeys.
 Around the same time he opened an amusement park in Bognor's neighbouring village of Littlehampton, known as Butlin's Park.

 In the 1930s Butlin had amusement parks in Mablethorpe (opened 1928), Hayling Island (1931), Felixstowe (1931), Southsea (1931) and on the Isle of Man.
 He continued to operate his winter fair at Olympia and soon added the winter fairs at Waverley Hall in Edinburgh and at the Kelvin Hall in Glasgow.
 By 1935 most of his existing parks had zoos attached to them, providing another source of revenue.

 Butlin's funfair and amusement park business expanded in the post-war period.
 In 1938 he gained the sole contract to supply amusements to the Empire Exhibition in Glasgow and after the war, he continued to open amusement parks such as the one at Sheerness.